myanmar - mediation

 Success Stories

+Her efforts related to peacebuilding have been successful.
+She intends to continue this work in the future as well.
 Despite being a woman, she went to the dangerous places under life-threatening circumstances.
-The chances of women participating in peace process are still slim.
-Women should be encouraged to work on their achieved skills and expertise rather than practising discrimination based on different ones.
+However, she acknowledged that the chances of women participating in the peace process are still slim.
+She suggested that women should be encouraged to build on their existing skills and expertise rather than practising discrimination based on differences.

 Accessibility